nenikitov/wallpapers/README.md

 # Note

-The wast majority of these wallpapers are taken from random web-sites all over the internet and other repositories like this with wallpapers, I did not create them.
+The wast majority of these wallpapers are taken from random web-sites all over the internet and other repositories with wallpapers, I did not create them.
 The only modifications that I have done are cropping, color correction, noise reduction, upscaling, etc.

 I tried finding the sources for every image in this wallpaper pack, but it is hard.
-If you are the original creator and you would like me to remove your wallpaper or I gave incorrect credit, please let me know by creating a new issue.
+If you are the original creator and you would like me to remove your wallpaper from the repository or I gave incorrect credit, please let me know by creating a new issue.